Maximum Group Size: 10

 Days 8-9 Kannur (Cannanore)

-Another morning safari into the National Park before we take a 4 hour drive back to the coast to Kannur on the north coast of Kerala.
+We take a 7 hour drive back to the coast to Kannur on the north coast of Kerala.
 Here we stay in small houses near the beautiful, secluded beach.
 During our stay here we hope to enjoy the traditional theyyam ritual which is performed most nights of the year somewhere around Kannur.
 Day 9 is a free day to relax on the beach or perhaps visit the St Angelo Fort in Kannur town.

 Days 10-12 Cochin